 For any company which is involved in distribution, distribution cost is a major bottleneck.
-There are many different distribution expenses which must be taken care of.
+There are many different distribution costs which must be taken care of.
 Furthermore, these expenses are not consistent and may change from time to time thereby changing the distribution cost as well.

-Example – A company in the 1st year of its foundation might be given an X salary to its employees.
+A company in the 1st year of its foundation might be given an X salary to its employees.
 But by the 5th year of establishment, it probably has many more employees to whom they are giving salaries worth X or X + 10% or even X + 50% depending on their growth.
-Thus, the salaries have grown over the years which directly contribute to an increase in distribution expenses and therefore distribution.
+Thus, the salaries have grown over the years which directly contribute to an increase in distribution cost and therefore distribution.

 Before beginning, let us also understand the difference between distribution expenses and distribution cost.